 This Fall, new and returning teachers can look forward to using their favorite LMS for registering their students to their PersonalFinanceLab class.
 You will need an active account to be able to take advantage of this new integration.
 However, once you have your site license, you can take advantage of single sign-on through platforms like Read More…

 Our 18-Week Financial Literacy / Personal Finance Course Outline This recommended financial literacy course outline is designed for those who teach a 18-week Financial Literacy Course (aka Personal Finance Class).
-It makes heavy use of PersonalFinanceLab’s financial literacy games, budget game and stock games, as well as our financial literacy curriculum library and assessments to Read More…
+It makes heavy use of PersonalFinanceLab’s financial literacy games, Budget Game and Stock Games, as well as our Learning Library of self-grading assessments.
+Notice for Read More…

 Are you looking for interactive resources to bring personal finance concepts to life?
 PersonalFinanceLab has all the resources you need in one online platform that is ideal for K12 classrooms.
 To see how you can use this in your class, join the webinar that best suits your schedule.
 Our regional account managers are here to Read More…